aroder/IframeActivityMonitor/README.md

 Small library for monitoring user activity within an iframe in a cross domain scenario.
 Same domain of origin policy limits the events that can be shared between iframes and their containing document or window.
+This will help you overcome that limitation.

 The IframeActivityMonitor allows tracking on an interval of when a user's mouse position has changed within any iframe on the page.